Tokyo must-see sakura spots

 around Nakemeguro station

 I kept walking.
 Most of the cherry trees beyond Nakameguro station were lighted up.
-And there were many food and drink shops along the river.
+And there were a lot of food and drink shops along the river.
 Many people were walking on the path along the river while eating and drinking something bought in the shops (Alcohol is OK!).
 They were enjoying hanami.

 lighted-up cherry blossoms